In This Article

 Based on the Wedding Dress Code

-If you're invited to a black tie wedding, does that mean the brunch will be similarly formal?
-Potentially, but it's hard to say.
+If all else fails, think about the dress code the couple outlined for the evening before.
+If you were invited to a black-tie wedding, the brunch likely won't be quite as formal, but it could be an indicator that the event won't be ultra casual.
 "Consider the wedding ceremony’s dress code when packing for the farewell brunch, but don’t use it as your sole guideline on what to wear," Brickman says.
 "Most brunches call for guests to 'Come As You Are,' meaning to show up casual and comfortable, especially since many guests may be departing for the airport or the car trip home."

 If you're really feeling unsure, there is no harm in asking the couple or another member of the wedding party.